HCloward/syniti-hugo/content/Integrate/Use_Cases/Add_Custom_Fields_to_a_BDC_Script_Template.md

 have been created before adding custom fields.
 The loop that contains the custom field is identified when adding the field.
-Refer to [Configure Process Template Loops for a BDC Script Template with Looping Enabled](ConfigureProcTempLoopsBDCLoopEn.htm) for more information.
+Refer to [Configure Process Template Loops for a BDC Script Template with Looping Enabled](ConfigureProcTempLoopsBDCLoopEn) for more information.

 <span style="font-weight: bold;">NOTE</span>: Custom fields cannot be
 added to active templates.

 Once a field has been added, a conditional can be applied to the field.
-Refer to [Configure a Conditional for a BDC Screen](ConfigureConditionalBDCScrn.htm) for more information.
+Refer to [Configure a Conditional for a BDC Screen](ConfigureConditionalBDCScrn) for more information.

 To add a custom field: